davi-lucciola/StockControl/README.md

 # Stock Control

-Project with TinyDB for controlling stock of products.
+Project with PostgresSQL for controlling stock of products.

 ## Endpoints